-- 1. Initialize the ADC module as mentioned in Temperature Measurement. - 2.
+- 1. Repeat steps 1-3 from the Single Conversion Mode. - 2.
 Set the Voltage Reference bit fields (REFS1:0) in ADMUX equal to 01 to select AVCC as ADC voltage reference. - 3.
 Set the ADC Interrupt Enable bit (ADIE) in ADCSRA equal to 1 to enable the ADC interrupt. - 4.
-If the switch connected to PB5 is pressed, configure the ADC to measure GND by setting MUX bit fields (MUX3:0) equal to 1111.
-This is done to discharge the capacitor of ADC. - 5.
-While measuring the ground the ADC interrupt and auto trigger (free running) mode are disabled. - 6.
+If the switch is pressed, wait till the switch is released, then it starts to measure GND by setting MUX bit fields (MUX3:0) equal to 1111.
+This is done to discharge the capacitor of the ADC. - 5.
+While measuring the ground the ADC interrupt and auto trigger (free-running) modes are disabled. - 6.
 Set the Start Conversion bit (ADSC) in ADCSRA to start the conversion. - 7.
-After the conversion is done (ADIF bit becomes high), read the ADC data register pair (ADCL/ ADCH) to get the 10-bit ADC result value. - 8.
+After the conversion is done (ADIF bit becomes high) read the ADC data register pair (ADCL/ ADCH) to get the 10-bit ADC result value. - 8.
 Configure the MUX bit field (MUX3:0) equal to 1110 to select the bandgap reference voltage as ADC input.
 It should be measured after a 70 μs delay, because of the start-up time for the Bandgap reference. - 9.
 Polling method is used for checking conversion complete.
-Auto triggering mode is disabled. - 10.
+The Auto triggering mode is disabled. - 10.
 Set the Start Conversion bit (ADSC) in ADCSRA to start the conversion. - 11.
-After ADIF bit becomes high, read the ADC data register pair (ADCL/ADCH) to get the 10-bit ADC result.
+After the ADIF bit becomes high, read the ADC data register pair (ADCL/ADCH) to get the 10-bit ADC result.